 Chris Robertson apparently doesn’t mind if we pirate his amp settings (see quote in the upcoming paragraphs).

-He’s also got a fantastic sound and tone from his arsenal of sleek PRS guitars.
+He’s also got a fantastic sound and tone from his arsenal of sleek PRS guitars and boutique fuzz pedals.

 Chris Robertson’s Gear

 In an interview with allaxess.com, Robertson gives a detailed rundown of his guitars, amps and pedalboard, where his amp settings are plainly visible.

 It’s assumed that since he doesn’t explicitly state otherwise, that these are the only settings he uses and counts on his guitars and pedals for any other adjustments to his tone.
 If you listen to Black Stone Cherry’s records, that assessment seems fair as his sound is pretty consistent.